bambielli/bambielli.github.io/_posts/2016-04-16-javascript-bind.md

 {%endhighlight%}

-In this case, the global object has firstName and lastName properties attached to it already, so when the function references this.firstName and this.lastName those properties will actually be defined.
-But what if we just want to call the function from the global scope with the context of the original object?
+In this case, the global object has firstName and lastName properties attached to it already, so when the function references this.firstName and this.lastName those properties will actually be defined (on window).
+But what if we just want to call fName global scope with the context of the borrowed method's original object?

-This is where Bind comes in.
+This is where `bind` comes in.

 ###Example 3: